NickDeReus-ISU/DS-202-Final-Project/README.md

 have more highly seasonal effects on mortality, but even very warm regions still suffer higher mortality in the winter months.

-We hypothesize that there are behavioral factors behind the increased winter mortality, but we aren’t able to explore that here.
-At the very least we can assume that weather cannot be the only, or even the most major, factor behind these findings.
+This leads us to hypothesize that there are behavioral factors behind the increased winter mortality, but we aren’t able to explore that here.
+At the very least we can assume that seasonal weather conditions cannot be the only, or even the most major, factor behind these findings.

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->